Laceles/Heart_Desease_Prediction_Machine/README.md

 # Heart_Desease_Prediction_Machine
- Machine learning model aimed at predicting heart disease risk from characteristics related to heart problems.
+ Machine learning model aimed at predicting risk of heart disease from characteristics related to heart problems.